DevSabine/microsoft-entra-iam-portfolio/07-privileged-identity-management/README.md

 ## Objective

-Understand how Privileged Identity Management (PIM) is used to manage, control, and monitor access to privileged roles in Microsoft Entra ID.
+Understand how Privileged Identity Management (PIM) controls and monitors access to privileged roles using just-in-time (JIT) access and least privilege principles.

 ---

 ## What is Privileged Identity Management?

-Privileged Identity Management (PIM) is a security feature in Microsoft Entra ID that allows organizations to manage privileged access to critical resources.
+Privileged Identity Management (PIM) is a Microsoft Entra ID feature that manages elevated access to critical roles.

-Instead of users having permanent administrative access, PIM enables:
+Instead of assigning permanent administrative privileges, PIM enables:

-- Just-in-time (JIT) role activation
+- Just-in-Time (JIT) role activation
-- Time-bound access to privileged roles
+- Time-limited access to privileged roles
-- Approval-based role activation
+- Approval-based access workflows
-- Monitoring and auditing of privileged access
+- Monitoring and auditing of privileged activity

 ---